-Our project “Station A Corporation” aims to develop a hyperlocal ecosystem of labelled service auto-entrepreneurs operating in services to the industry.
-We aspire to contribute to the development and strengthening of local networks of auto-entrepreneurs around the various trades. services to industry on a national scale, and facilitating their access to industrial customers and the state market.
+Our project “Station A Corporation” aims to develop a hyperlocal entrepreneurship ecosystem of labelled AEs (auto-entrepreneurs) & VSEs (very small enterprises) operating in services to the industry.
+We aspire to contribute to the development and strengthening of local networks of the AEs & VSEs around the various trades of services to industry and facilitating their access to industrial customers and the state market.
 Through this integrated and meaningful platform, we aim to incubate, support and integrate with our community of more than 6.000,00 entrepreneurs (AEs & VSEs).

-There is currently a gap in the market for self-employed service contractors in larger industries.
-Local networks of auto-entrepreneurs around the various trades lack the opportunity to scale their business on a national level as they cannot easily access industrial customers.
-This is particularly relevant in the industries of:
+The local networks of auto-entrepreneurs around the various professions lack the opportunity to scale their business as they cannot easily access industrial customers and state markets.

-We already have more than 60 types of services and professions, for each type of service, we intend to recruit, transform and integrate more than 10 young people in each region, i.e. more than 600 young people per region.
+We already have more than 60 types of services and professions, for each type of service, we intend to recruit, transform and integrate more than 10 young people in each region, i.e. more than 600 young people per region (12 regions in Morocco).

 We have a well-defined ten-step process that allows us to manage and successfully integrate young people into our ecosystem: